ssotops/gitspace/README.md

 ## Uninstallation

-To uninstall GitSpace, you can use our uninstall script:
+To uninstall gitspace, you can use our uninstall script:

 ```bash
 curl -sSL https://raw.githubusercontent.com/ssotops/gitspace/main/uninstall.sh | bash
 ```

-This script will remove GitSpace and its configuration files.
+This script will remove gitspace and its configuration files.

 For manual uninstallation:

-1. Remove the GitSpace executable from your PATH.
+1. Remove the gitspace executable from your PATH.
 2. Optionally, remove the configuration directory (usually `~/.gitspace`).

-## Getting Started with GitSpace
+## Getting Started with gitspace

 1. Create a configuration file named `gs.hcl` in your project directory with the following content: